Hurricane Pamela: Meteorological history

 On October 7 at 06:00 UTC, the National Hurricane Center (NHC) began to monitor a tropical wave, along with its disorganized showers and thunderstorms centered over the southwestern Caribbean Sea, or near Nicaragua for possible tropical cyclogenesis in the Eastern Pacific basin.
 The aforementioned disturbance crossed the country and nearby Costa Rica, emerging over the Pacific on the next day.
 The system subsequently took a westward track and on 00:00 UTC on October 9, a broad area of low pressure developed from the wave.
 However, its convection remained disorganized until it became better organized on the next day.

 A 02:57 UTC ASCAT pass on that day revealed a developing closed circulation on the system.
 With the additional scatterometer data retrieved from the disturbance and Dvorak ratings of T2.0, along with its increasing convection, the NHC started initiating its first advisory on Tropical Depression Sixteen-E, the first active tropical cyclone in the basin in nearly a month.
 Later, cloud tops colder than -80 °C sprawling onto the new depression, initiating a west-northwestward motion, the system was located over an area conductive for further development. that night, convection got further concentrated into its low level circulation center (LLCC), although it became partially exposed due to northeasterly wind shear.
 However, gale-force winds were detected by a scatterometer pass in its northeastern quadrant and as a result, the NHC upgraded the depression to a tropical storm, assigning it the name “Pamela” on 21:00 UTC.
 Despite the shear and dry air, Pamela continued to intensify near hurricane status on the next day and becoming a fully-fledged Category 1 system, twelve hours later while turning northwards.
 Pamela underwent a convective bursting phase at this time, and it continued intensifying slowly to its first peak of 70 kn regardless of wind shear disrupting its outflow layer before weakening to a high-end tropical storm at 21:00 UTC on October 12, based on the data retrieved from an Air Force reconnaissance aircraft that investigated the system that day.
-By the next day, Pamela turned to the north-northeast and maintained its tropical storm intensity before reintensifiying to a low-end Category 1 hurricane once again as the system neared the coast of Mexico on 09:00 UTC on October 13.
+By the next day, Pamela turned to the north-northeast and maintained its tropical storm intensity before reintensifying to a low-end Category 1 hurricane once again as the system neared the coast of Mexico on 09:00 UTC on October 13.

 Three hours later, Pamela made landfall over Estacion Dimas, Sinaloa with winds of 75 mph, soon after it was downgraded to a tropical storm at 15:00 UTC while located inland.
 Rapid weakening further took toll on Pamela while accelerating across the rugged terrains of Mexico, with the system weakening to a tropical depression, six hours later, the NHC issued its final advisory as the agency declared the system to have dissipated on 03:00 UTC on October 14 while over Coahuila.